slightknack/slightknack.dev/content/blog/inversion.md

 # Invert for a solution

-Well, first, let's try writing `decode` as a callback.
+Well, to begin, let's try writing `decode` as a callback.
 It will have to close over some state, I suppose.
 Let's call this function `decode_inverse`. `decode_inverse` will be called whenever `encode` calls `send`.
 This way the functions run in lock-step.

-To create `decode_inverse`, First, we split `decode` at the matching calls to `recv`:
+To create `decode_inverse`, first, we split `decode` at the matching calls to `recv`:

 ```scala
 // --- snip! state = 0